livz/livz.github.io/_tips/Change-folder-tags.md

 ## Overview

-For better organisation and retrieval, we can tag individual files and folder.
+For better organisation and retrieval, we can tag individual files and folders.
 Let's see two ways to do this:

 * **From the GUI** - to add multiple tags at once using OS X Finder, select the items you want to tag and click **_Edit Tags_** icon in Finder bar:
 ![tags](/assets/images/tips/tags.png)